Lead Paint Safety: Caring for Your Vintage Home

 Get Multiple Bids

-Contact at least three certified contractors to compare.
-Ask about their certification, experience, safety procedures, and timeline for the job.
-Get itemized bids in writing that specify the work, timeline, and total cost.
-Look for transparent bids with no hidden fees.
-Choose a contractor you feel comfortable with and confident in their ability to do the work safely.
+Contact at least three certified contractors for comparison.
+Ask about their certification, experience, safety procedures, and timeline.
+Request itemized bids in writing that clearly outline the scope of work, timeline, and total cost.
+Transparent bids with no hidden fees are best.
+Choose a contractor you feel confident in and comfortable working with.

 Check References

-Ask contractors for references from previous lead paint removal jobs.
-Contact the references and ask about the contractor’s work quality, timeline, safety standards, and if there were any issues.
-Good contractors will happily provide references from satisfied clients.
+Ask contractors for references from previous lead paint removal projects.
+Speak directly with past clients to learn about the contractor’s work quality, adherence to safety standards, reliability, and overall professionalism.
+A reputable contractor will gladly provide references.

 Sign a Contract

-Once you choose a contractor, sign a detailed contract that specifies the work, safety standards, timeline, and total cost before work begins.
-The contract should also include liability insurance, permits required, containment and cleanup procedures, and warranty.
-Never start work without a signed contract to protect yourself legally and financially.
+Before work begins, sign a detailed contract that specifies the project scope, safety standards, timeline, and cost.
+It should also include liability insurance, required permits, containment and cleanup procedures, and warranty terms.
+Never allow work to start without a signed contract to protect yourself legally and financially.

-Following these steps will help ensure you hire a qualified, certified professional to handle lead paint removal safely and responsibly in your vintage home.
-Their experience and expertise can help avoid costly mistakes and health hazards from improper lead paint handling.
-Protect your investment and your family by hiring certified lead paint contractors for any projects involving lead paint.
+By following these steps, you’ll ensure you hire a certified professional to handle lead paint removal safely and responsibly.
+Their expertise helps avoid costly mistakes and health hazards, protecting both your family and your investment.

 Testing for Lead Paint Before Buying an Older Home